polarsignals/docs/docs/overview.md

 # Overview

-Polar Signals is a continuous profiling project for applications and infrastructure.
+Polar Signals Cloud is a continuous profiling product for applications and infrastructure.
 It helps you save money, improve performance and understand incidents better.

 ## What is profiling?